DerekKent/derekkent.com/README.md

 npm install -g gulp-cli
 ```

-Note: On OS X, you must have Xcode 7.1+ installed along with the associated Command Line Tools (Xcode will prompt you to install these when you launch it if they are not installed).
+Note: On macOS, you must have Xcode 7.1+ installed along with the associated Command Line Tools (Xcode will prompt you to install these when you launch it if they are not installed).

 ### Install JSPM